hetida/hetida-designer/docs/structuring_exceptions.md

     }
 },
 ```

-All other data types can only be assigned to metadata sinks which are handled differently, i.e. the data is send to the adapter which then raises an exception:
+All other data types can only be assigned to metadata sinks which are handled differently, i.e. the data is sent to the adapter, which then raises an exception:

 ```json
 "error": {
     "type": "AdapterConnectionError",